behindthebeard/contracts-in-typescript/README.md

 ## Stack

-This repository utilizes a stack of technologies including, to make sure FE-BE API is typesafe with automatic contract generation:
+This repository utilizes a stack of technologies below, to make sure FE-BE API is typesafe with automatic contract generation:

 - Tsoa: a typesafe framework for generating contracts
 - Next.js: a React framework for building frontend applications